commonhaus/foundation/policies/ip-policy.md

 ### Copyright Statements

-Using copyright statments in source code is a practice with mixed adoption.
+Using copyright statements in source code is a practice with mixed adoption.

 If your project wants to add copyrights to source code, we recommend one of the following: